redhat-et/maas-billing/README.md

 ### Dev Quickstart

-- Currently validate on vanilla kube, OCP is a WIP.
+- Currently validate on vanilla kube

+>[!TIP]
+> OCP is a WIP, and will utilize the RHOAI and other native operators to install infrastructure.

 ```bash
 git clone https://github.com/redhat-et/maas-billing.git